GDPR Policy

 (d) accurate and, where necessary, kept up to date; who must take every reasonable step to ensure that inaccurate personal data, having regard to the purposes for which they are processed, are erased or rectified without delay;

-(e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; who may store personal data for longer periods insofar as who will process the personal data solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to the implementation of the appropriate technical and organisational measures required by the GDPR privacy laws to safeguard the rights and freedoms of individuals;
+(e) kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; who may store personal data for longer periods insofar as who will process the personal data solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes subject to the implementation of the appropriate technical and organisational measures required by the GDPR policy laws to safeguard the rights and freedoms of individuals;

 (f) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and accidental loss, destruction or damage, using appropriate technical or organisational measures.